young home care worker in uniform accompanying an elderly person

 Safety Monitoring Technologies

 Peace of mind is a huge part of senior care, and technology offers some amazing tools for safety.
-Personal Emergency Response Systems (PERS) have evolved far beyond the “I’ve fallen and I can’t get up” button.
+Personal Emergency Response Systems (PERS) have evolved significantly.

 Modern devices from companies like Medical Guardian and Life Alert include features like automatic fall detection, GPS tracking, and two-way communication.
 These technologies provide a safety net that allows seniors to maintain their independence while giving families reassurance that help is always just a button-press away.